Sephiroth87/Crayons/README.md

 ```

 to any class (Class has to derive from NSObject at some level, so no pure Swift classes at the moment).
-To define a color, add a class method with any name that returns UIColor, for example
+To define a color, add a class method or variable with any name that returns UIColor, for example

  ```
  	+ (UIColor *)colorName
+	class func colorName() -> UIColor
+	class var colorName: UIColor
 ```

 Only methods with no parameters are supported at the moment, and only UIColors in the RGB and White color space (so no `colorWithPatternImage:`)